So this is fried chicken, without actually being fried.

 - 8 chicken pieces skins removed (I buy whole legs because they are cheaper and have them rip off the skins and cut the leg and thigh apart for me at the store)

 - 1 1/2 cup 'buttermilk' any unsweetened milk of choice set side for a few minutes with 2 teaspoons apple cider vinegar to sour it.
-I used So Delicious Unsweetened Coconut Milk, only 50 calories a cup!
+I used So Delicious Unsweetened Coconut Milk

 - 1 tablespoon gluten free Worcestershire French's is gluten free too!